 Only the child named on the Junior ISA account can access the funds, and this can only be withdrawn after their eighteenth birthday.
 You may, however, gain access in exceptional and unfortunate circumstances, such as if you put forward a terminal illness or death.

 With the Children’s ISA you can open an account online, from the comfort of your own home.
 Simply choose which account you would like from our options and fill out our application form.
 Handy tip: you will need both your and your child’s National Insurance number, plus home address and your bank details to hand.

 A Junior ISA or Junior Individual Savings Account is a simple savings account for your child and unlike regular savings accounts; you are allowed to keep any interest earned without having to pay income tax on it.
 The Tax Free Junior ISA was brought in to replace the Child Trust Fund in 2011.

 We are an independent company who believe in offering the best possible products to help you save towards your child’s future.
-We have linked up with some of the largest names in the industry such as Prudential, Scottish Widows and Eden Tree Investment Management to offer you excellent investment choices through a simple and flexible Junior ISA framework.
+We have linked up with some of the largest names in the industry such as Prudential, Verbatim Asset Management, Aberdeen Asset Management and Eden Tree Investment Management to offer you excellent investment choices through a simple and flexible Junior ISA framework.

 We also offer an ethical investment and Shariah compliant investment option ISA (which invests in line with the Islamic Investment Guidelines).
 Not all of us are fully knowledgeable in the world of finance and many of us do not know the difference between the hundreds of different investment funds you can place your Children’s ISA with.
 Because of this, we have tried to make our products as simple as possible to make the whole process of choosing your Children’s ISA easy and understandable.